jmau111-org/htb-dirty-scripts/shared/README.md

 # Shared

-Rated as easy, the box involves classic web exploitation, but the root flag requires hacking with Redis:
+The box involves classic web exploitation, but the root flag requires hacking with Redis:

 ```sh
 # hack.sh